 Our strong industrial and commercial links help us tailor our courses to meet employer’s needs, and ensure you graduate with the right skills to develop an exciting, dynamic career in construction.
 This industry relationship has been formalised into the Built Environment Strategic Forum (BESF).
 The mutual benefits arising from this university/industry partnership are significant and guarantee enhanced employability potential to our students and graduates.

 There is continued demand for construction project managers nationally and internationally.
 Our graduates have a very strong record in gaining employment and/or promotion.
-Graduates have found employment with development, construction and building companies or government organisations and agencies, as well as commercial, management and consultancy firms.
+Graduates with a Construction Project Management degree have found employment with development, construction and building companies or government organisations and agencies, as well as commercial, management and consultancy firms.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.